Home » The Benefits of Couples Therapy

 While there is no cure for addiction, it responds well to evidence-based treatment with the following therapies:

 When you are ready to fight back against addiction, we can help you from detox to discharge and beyond, and we can also involve your loved ones in family therapy sessions.
-Call admissions today at 888-861-1658 for immediate assistance.
+Call admissions today at 888-861-1658 for immediate assistance at our Southern California rehab centers.

 Use Our 24 Hour text line.
 You can ask questions about our program, the admissions process, and more.